-The Arts Queensland Poet in Residence program develops Queensland’s poetry and writing culture by providing a residency for a high-profile poet or spoken word artist to engage directly with Queensland poets and the poetry/spoken word community.
+Established in 2005, the prestigious Arts Queensland Poet-in-Residence Program develops Queensland’s poetry and writing culture by providing a residency for a high-profile poet or spoken word artist to engage directly with Queensland poets and the poetry/spoken word community.

 The poet-in-residence program is designed in consultation with QPF and our community, working to increase an appreciation of poetry through partnerships and performances with Queensland’s flagship and community festivals and events, and working with local poets and arts organisations.

 The Poet-in-Residence Program works to develop the profile of poetry, showcase new work and inspire innovation in the art form.

 The Arts Queensland Poet-in-Residence Program is a project of Arts Queensland, administrated by Queensland Poetry Festival.